ianfss/next-saas-rbac/README.md

 - [x] It should be able to authenticate using email and password;
 - [x] It should be able to authenticate using a GitHub account;
+- [x] It should be able to authenticate using a Google account;
 - [x] It should be able to recover password using email;
 - [x] It should be able to create an account (email, name and password);